AndrewAmmerlaan/guru/README.md

 - #### I found a bug, what do I do?

-You can either contact the GURU contributors using one of the options in the previous point, or you can open a bug on the bug tracker: [bugs.gentoo.org/enter_bug.cgi?product=GURU](https://bugs.gentoo.org/enter_bug.cgi?product=GURU)
+You can either contact the GURU contributors using one of the options in the previous point, or you can open a bug on our bug tracker: [bugs.gentoo.org/enter_bug.cgi?product=GURU](https://bugs.gentoo.org/enter_bug.cgi?product=GURU)

 - #### I found a bug in a package that I do not maintain, and I know how to fix it, can I fix it myself?